komalg1996/Project/SRS_Document.md

 # GoGrocers

 ## Document:
--System Requirement Specification Document
+- System Requirement Specification Document

 ## Title:
--System Reqruiement Spefication for Online Geocery Shopping Portal
+- System Reqruiement Spefication for Online Geocery Shopping Portal

 ## Team:
--Direct Customer
+- Direct Customer
--Indirect Customer
+- Indirect Customer
--Quality Assurance Team
+- Quality Assurance Team
--System Analyst
+- System Analyst

 ## Objective(Purpose):
--online shops,customer to browse through the shop and purchase them  online using the internet without visiting shop physically.The admon module will enable a system administrator to approve and reject requeste for new shop and maintain various lists of shop category.
+- online shops,customer to browse through the shop and purchase them  online using the internet without visiting shop physically.The admon module will enable a system administrator to approve and reject requeste for new shop and maintain various lists of shop category.

 ## Scope:
--This system allows the customers to maintain their cart for adding product,removing a product from product catalog as per availablityof product.
+- This system allows the customers to maintain their cart for adding product,removing a product from product catalog as per availablityof product.
   Customer will be able cancel order,purchase a product.this system will ensure about the delivery of product at proper destination and will also will be able to manage payment system.Basically all the CRUD Operations will be carried out through the Workflow of online Grocery shopping system.

 ## Definations:
--SRS:System Requirement Specification Document
+- SRS:System Requirement Specification Document
--OSS: Online Shopping System
+- OSS: Online Shopping System
--QA:  Quality Assurance
+- QA:  Quality Assurance
--Portal: Peronalized Online Web Application
+- Portal: Peronalized Online Web Application
--MIS: Management Information System
+- MIS: Management Information System
--CRM: Customer Relation Managment
+- CRM: Customer Relation Managment
--BI:  Business Intelligence
+- BI:  Business Intelligence
--GUI: Graphical User Interface
+- GUI: Graphical User Interface
--DFD: Data flow Diagram
+- DFD: Data flow Diagram
--CD: Class Diagram .
+- CD: Class Diagram .

 ## Function Requirement:

 ### Administrator:
--Admin can delete or update grocery items .
+- Admin can delete or update grocery items .
--Admin can manage categories .
+- Admin can manage categories .
--Admin can process orders (approve/reject) .
+- Admin can process orders (approve/reject) .
--Add other admins/users etc .
+- Add other admins/users etc .

 ### Customers:
 - i.
 Through a web browser the customers can search for a Grocery and other products online by its name or